 - Reducing the infection

-In a situation where the network is breached, the strong security architecture should reduce the impact of such a compromise while following basic yet strong fundamentals such as a defence in depth approach to ensure high difficulty for attackers.
-This means more time is required for a threat actor to further their chances of success and more chances of being detected, or stopping their infiltration attempts.
+When the network is breached, the strong security architecture should reduce the impact of such a compromise while following basic yet strong fundamentals such as a defence-in-depth approach to ensure high difficulty for attackers.
+This means more time is required for a threat actor to further their chances of success and more chances of being detected or stopping their infiltration attempts.

 Privacy and Confidentiality are so hard to maintain in this digital world riddled with cyber threats.
 The benefits of security architecture cannot be overemphasised.
 Investing in a robust security system is vital to you and your clients’ protection from attackers.
 Here are three benefits of network security architecture;